mahmoudaft23/pokedex-cli/README.md

 # 🧭 Pokedex CLI

-A terminal-based Pokémon application built with **Node.js** and **TypeScript**, powered by the **PokeAPI**.

-This project allows users to explore Pokémon locations, catch Pokémon, inspect their stats, and maintain a personal Pokedex — with a custom in-memory caching system for improved performance.
+A terminal-based Pokémon application built with Node.js and TypeScript, powered by the PokeAPI.
+It allows users to explore locations, catch and inspect Pokémon, and manage a personal Pokedex with an in-memory caching system for better performance.
+Built as part of the Boot.dev Backend Roadmap.

 ---
 ## 🚀 Features

 - Browse location areas (`map`, `mapb`)